verrazzano/docs/content/en/docs/uninstall/backup/rancher.md

     ```

-3. Rancher requires a secret to communicate to the S3 compatible object store.
-Hence, in the namespace `verrazzano-backup`, create a Kubernetes secret `rancher-backup-creds`.
+3. Rancher requires a secret to communicate with the S3 compatible object store.
+So, in the namespace `verrazzano-backup`, create a Kubernetes secret `rancher-backup-creds`.

     ```shell
     $ kubectl create secret generic -n <backup-namespace> <secret-name> --from-literal=accessKey=<accesskey> --from-literal=secretKey=<secretKey>